zackgilbert/zackgilbert.github.io/README.md

 # Rebuild
-Last updated: 2022-11-13
+Last updated: 2022-11-14

 ### Summary
 After my first year of fatherhood and with everything going on *gestures wildly* in the world and the internet, I’ve decided it’s time to rebuild.
 I’m not just talking about just my personal website.
 I’m talking about reworking how I build.
 How I extract ideas, track them, evaluate them and build them.
-Part of that will include rebuilding populate web apps like Instagram, Notion and Twitter, to provide not only fun exercises of building well known real world applications, but as web companies continue to obsess over monetizing attention and data, this will allow me to find new homes for my own data that I can control and experiment with.
+Part of that will include rebuilding popular web apps like Instagram, Notion and Twitter, to provide not only fun exercises of building well known real world applications, but as web companies continue to obsess over monetizing attention and data, this will allow me to find new homes for my own data that I can control and experiment with.

 Getting back to basics and foundational principles.
 First principles?